siobhanlgorman/favoureats/README.md

 #### Epic: Enable users to sign-in/register with Google/Facebook account
   * As a user I can register an account with social networks so that I can streamline my accounts (could-have / future feature)
 #### Epic: Enable users to CRUD own reviews
-  * As a registered user I can create/read/update/delete my own review posts so that I can manage my own content
+  * As a registered user I can create/read/update/delete my own review posts so that I can manage my own content (should-have / complete)
 ## Scope
 ## Structure
 ## Skeleton